jacobwilliams/ddeabm/README.md

 ddeabm
 ======

-The goal of this project is to produce a modern object-oriented Fortran implementation of the DDEABM Adams-Bashforth ODE solver.
+This is a modern object-oriented Fortran implementation of the DDEABM Adams-Bashforth ODE solver.
 The original Fortran 77 code is public domain, and was obtained from the [SLATEC library](http://www.netlib.org/slatec/src/).
 It has been extensively refactored.

-*This is a work in progress.*
+This project is hosted on GitHub at: https://github.com/jacobwilliams/ddeabm

 ## References